-The last temperature reading we had was 15 degrees.
-That was inside and while the sun was still slightly up.
+The last temperature reading we had was 15 degrees F. That was inside and while the sun was still slightly up.
 After that, even the mercury in thermometers gave up.
-With the howling wind, the actual temp had to be in single digits or worse.
-The type of cold where clouds of breath drift around the room like little weather systems.
+With the howling wind, the actual temp had to be in single digits with the windchill much worse.
+It was the type of cold where clouds of exhaled breath drift around the room like little weather systems.

 Some of my clothing had actually frozen to my body.
-Most disturbing were my pants – they had frozen while I was wearing them.
+Literally.
+Most disturbing were my pants—they had frozen while I was wearing them.
 Already as stiff as cardboard, putting them on the next morning would surely cost me my manhood.
-I mentally wondered how I would share the news when I got home.
+I mentally wondered how I would share the news of my icy castration when I got home.

 A Nightmare Comes True

 The scene was surreal.
-Snow dusting around inside; roaring wind thumping our tarp stretched across the open door.
+Snow dusted around inside; roaring wind thumped our tarp stretched across the open door.
 Ice-encrusted gear sat gloomily scattered around the fringes.
-This had to be the last thing some of the brave idiots on excursions to the South Pole saw.
+This had to be the last thing some of the brave idiots on excursions to the South Pole see.
 In an act of desperation, I actually ran out into the snow while wearing my sleeping socks.
-By the time I took care of melting some snow in an impressive cloud of steam, my socks were literally frozen to the bottoms of my feet.
+By the time I took care of melting some snow in an impressive cloud of steam, my socks were physically frozen to the bottoms of my feet.
 That quick, two-minute excursion cost me dearly: I shivered wide awake throughout the rest of the night.

 A New Day

-Getting out of a warm bed is difficult, even when a welcoming, civilized world is nearby.
-A civilization with coffee.
-But getting out of a frozen-stiff sleeping bag to trudge five miles across a frigid wasteland is hell fit only for the insane.
+Getting out of a warm bed is difficult, even when a welcoming, civilized world beckons with coffee.
+But getting out of a frozen-stiff sleeping bag to trudge five miles across a frigid wasteland is hell.
 And that’s exactly what we did.

 I ran into one slight problem after struggling through nearly an hour of packing: my fingertips became frozen.
 Not just metaphorically, but physically.
-The tips were as hard as stone.
-Rollins boiled a cup of water on his stove so that I wouldn’t be bitching about frostbite on top of all my other complaints.
+The tips were as hard as stone and blue.
+Jon Rollins boiled a cup of water on his stove so that I wouldn’t be bitching about frostbite on top of all my other complaints.
 I held the cup grumpily until sensation returned.

 The second day of walking five miles was tough, mainly because the trails were so hard to identify and follow.
 But despite still being cold, the snow had stopped falling and the wind was gusting with less gusto than yesterday.
 I dare say the hike almost became enjoyable at some point.

-Mullins and Rollins really put some map-reading skills to use while navigating our way over the mountain and toward the next shelter.
+The two Jons really put some map-reading skills to use while navigating our way over the mountain and toward the next shelter.
 Not an easy task, considering that the Appalachian Trail’s white-stripe blazes were lost in one blinding world of white.
 Tree branches, laden with snow, leaned over the trail, both obscuring it and forcing us to do the duck walk underneath with heavy packs.
-Occasional backtracks to pick the trail back up cost extra effort, but for the most part, the two Jons plowed forward through virgin snow to cut a new path.
+Occasional backtracks to pick the trail back up cost extra effort, but for the most part, we plowed forward through virgin snow to cut a new path.
 Some of the drifts were thigh deep.

 We arrived at the next shelter with a couple hours of daylight to spare.
 They were invested wisely.

 Words can hardly do justice the importance of fire after being cold for so long.
 Morale is critical for survival.
+So is water that isn’t frozen.
 But even with this primal knowledge, doing anything other than collapsing in the shelter was still a serious pain in the ass.